 “The most advanced malware are evolving to be more difficult to identify, analyze and eliminate.”

 Malware Evolution Poses New Threats

 It’s no surprise that malware is changing, but the most advanced samples are evolving in ways that will make them significantly more difficult to identify, analyze and eliminate.
-A Cybersecurity Threat Report for June 2017 found that anti-sandboxing is now the most frequently used evasion technique, followed by anti-security tools and code injection.
+A renowned cybersecurity threat research lab published a report for June 2017 and they found that anti-sandboxing is now the most frequently used evasion technique, followed by anti-security tools and code injection.
 These methods help malware strains avoid detection and subvert engines that report on malware behavior.
 This not only means that malware will be much harder to find, but that it will also be problematic to evaluate and develop solutions for these strains.

 The report also indicates that malware targeting Mac users isn’t predicted to slow any time soon.
 The first quarter of 2017 alone showed 250,000 new malware instances for macOS, bringing the total to 700,000 for the quarter.
 These numbers were boosted by a glut of adware targeting these machines.
 The Mac Observer noted that this type of occurrence is largely new to Apple, as Macs generally weren’t susceptible to viruses within the first decade of the 2000s that impacted PC systems.
 The tide is certainly turning as hackers attempt to impact every business and system possible, including mobile devices and other systems that might not have been previously explored.